 Chapter 1: Highlight RTI

-Highlight RTI (H-RTI) is the classical method of taking photos for RTI.
-The non-profit Cultural Heritage Imaging offers some pretty good manuals on how to capture photos for H-RTI.
-But I will offer my own guide here, as it is also specific to the tools we have available at the lab.
+Highlight RTI (H-RTI) is the classic method of taking photographs for RTI.
+The non-profit Cultural Heritage Imaging has some pretty good guides on how to take photos for H-RTI.
+But I will offer my own guide here, as it is also specific to the tools we have available in the lab.

-You might be asking why there are different methods at all.
+You might ask why there are different methods.
 Well, before someone came up with the idea of a light dome, H-RTI was the way to go.
-Despite that, some objects are simply too big for or not reachable with a dome.
-H-RTI has its purpose and you should know how to do it, although doing RTI with a dome (D-RTI) is much easier.
+However, some objects are simply too big for a dome or inaccessible.
+H-RTI has its place and you should know how to do it, although doing [RTI with a dome (D-RTI)](chapter 02) is much easier.

-In this chapter, we will have a look at the gear and how to set it up.
+In this chapter we will look at the equipment and how to set it up.

 The gear

-So for H-RTI, you need a lot of gear, most of which a usual archaeological department or project should already posess.
-You need more gear here in comparison to D-RTI, because it is not already built into a dome.
-The advantage however is transportability.
-The main gear consists of the camera, a tripod, light and some special spheres.
-There is also other equipment needed, but these are minor ones and will be explained below.
+So for H-RTI you need a lot of equipment, most of which a normal archaeological department or project should already have.
+Compared to [D-RTI](chapter 02), you need more equipment because it is not already built into a dome.
+However, the advantage is transportability.
+The main equipment consists of the camera, a tripod, a light and some special balls.
+Other equipment is also needed, but these are minor and will be explained below.

 πΈ Camera

-So the better the camera the better the photos, right?
-Yes and this holds also true with RTI.
-The best choice would be a DSLR camera, where you can adjust the lens and aperture manually.
-Point-and-shoot cameras work as well, but you will achieve better results by using a better camera.
-Modern cameras have a large sensor and a good resolution and the higher the numbers, the better.
-Something that is often not said is, that you should opt for a mirror-less camera.
-Usually, DSLRs have a small mirror built in, that moves everytime you take a photo.
-That movement can create unwanted vibrations to which RTI is very sensitive to.
-DSLR in general have also another advantage.
-They save their data in RAW data files.
-This is very good, because with RAW data files, you have all the possibilities you need to post-process the images.
+So the better the camera, the better the photos, right?
+Yes, and this is also true for RTI.
+The best choice would be a DSLR camera where you can adjust the lens and aperture manually.
+Point-and-shoot cameras work as well, but you will get better results with a better camera.
+Modern cameras have a large sensor and good resolution, and the higher the numbers, the better.
+Something that is often not said is that you should go for a mirrorless camera.
+DSLRs usually have a small mirror built in that moves every time you take a picture.
+This movement can cause unwanted vibrations to which the RTI is very sensitive.
+DSLRs generally have another advantage.
+They store their data in RAW files.
+This is very good, because with RAW files you have all the options you need to post-process the images.

 π Tripod

-The tripod is also important, because it holds your camera and it needs to hold it very steady.
-A heavy tripod is therefore better than a light one.
-There are also weights (sandbags or water canisters) that can make your tripod heavier, but a sturdy tripod to begin with is always the best option.
-Depending on your setup, you also might need a rod that can be attached to the tripod, so you can position your camera with a distance to the tripod (see image at the beginning of this chapter).
-This rod also needs to be very sturdy and it needs to be attached tightly to the tripod.
+The tripod is also important because it holds your camera and it needs to be very steady.
+A heavy tripod is better than a light one.
+There are also weights (sandbags or water canisters) that can make your tripod heavier, but a sturdy tripod to start with is always the best option.
+Depending on your setup, you may also need a rod to attach to the tripod so that you can position your camera at a distance from the tripod (see the picture at the beginning of this chapter).
+This must also be very sturdy and firmly attached to the tripod.

 π‘ Light

-You also need some kind of light source.
-I personally use a detachable camera flashlight that I do not stick onto the camera, but that I wirelessly connect to the camera.
-It works really well and a good flashlight can be set to match the camera's settings (like ISO and F-Stop).
-You are still able to adjust the brightness and can adapt to many situations when recording photos for RTI.
+You will also need some sort of light source.
+Personally, I use a removable camera flash that I do not attach to the camera, but connect to it wirelessly.
+It works really well and a good flash can be set to match the camera's settings (such as ISO and aperture).
+You can still adjust the brightness and adapt to many situations when shooting for RTI.
 Sometimes you need a lot of light and sometimes you don't.
-In theory a normal flashlight (that you use at night) will also do, but you can't really adjust the light to different situations.
+In theory, a normal torch (the kind you use at night) will do the job, but you can't really adjust the light for different situations.

 πͺ© Spheres

 Something very specific to RTI are spheres.
-You might have seen them in images that show RTIs, because sometimes you can't cut them out.
-These spheres are important to calculate the light direction in each photo, because they reflect the flashlight pretty well.
-These spheres therefore need to be very reflective and very round.
-This also means, you can't just simply take some plastic spheres you find at the hardware store.
-These spheres need to be as perfectly round as possible.
-Cultural Heritage Imaging are offering sets where you find very good black spheres in them.
-You could also search for spheres especially made for ball bearings, which usually are very good.
-These are normally metallic, which works, but spheres in a glossy black colour work much better.
+You may have seen them in pictures of RTIs, because sometimes you can't cut them out.
+These spheres are important for calculating the light direction in each photo because they reflect the flash quite well.
+So these spheres have to be very reflective and very round.
+This also means that you can't just use some plastic balls from the DIY store.
+They have to be as perfectly round as possible.
+Cultural Heritage Imaging offers kits in which you can find very good black spheres.
+You could also look for balls specifically made for ball bearings, which are usually very good.
+These are usually metallic, which works, but balls in a shiny black colour work much better.

 β Additional equipment

-In addition to the equipment above, you also need some smaller stuff.
-As I mentioned before, we do not want to move the camera when taking photos.
-This usually also means, that we can't simply touch the trigger button when we want to take a photo.
-We therefore need a remote control.
+In addition to the above equipment, you will also need some smaller items.
+As I mentioned earlier, we do not want to move the camera when we take pictures.
+This usually means that we can't just touch the shutter button when we want to take a picture.
+So we need a remote control.
 These are usually very cheap, but specific to your camera.
-So search for something that can remotely trigger your camera.
+So look for something that can trigger your camera remotely.

-I also mentioned that we move around with the flashlight in our hands.
-This flashlight needs to trigger automatically, when a photo is taken.
-This can be achieved with so-called radio remote triggers, that connect via Bluetooth.
-You put a sender on the camera and a receiver on the flashlight.
-As soon as you trigger the camera (even with a remote control) you also trigger the flashlight.
-Very convenient.
+I also mentioned that we move around with a flashlight in our hands.
+This torch needs to be triggered automatically when a photo is taken.
+You can do this with what are called radio remote triggers, which connect via Bluetooth.
+You put a transmitter on the camera and a receiver on the torch.
+When you trigger the camera (even with a remote control), you also trigger the torch.
+Very handy.

-As usual with all photography, you also need a colour chart or grey card to adjust the colours in your photographs as well as a scale or a ruler to document measurements while taking photos.
-You will also need a 3D bubble level to position your camera perpendicular to the object.
+As with all photography, you will also need a colour chart or grey card to adjust the colours in your photos and a scale or ruler to record measurements while taking photos.
+You will also need a 3D spirit level to keep your camera perpendicular to the subject.

 The setup

-So the setup for H-RTI is somewhat complicated, but if you have done it a couple of times, it gets easier.
-The first important thing is to visualise how and where to position the camera and if possible the object and the accompanying spheres.
-You then have to figure out how to move around the object and camera to hold the light from all directions.
-If you have thought this true, setting up should go fairly easy.
+So setting up H-RTI is a bit complicated, but once you have done it a few times it gets easier.
+The first important thing is to visualise how and where you want to position the camera and, if possible, the object and its accompanying spheres.
+Then you need to work out how to move around the object and the camera to get the light from all directions.
+Once you have done this, the setup should be fairly straightforward.

 Positioning the object and spheres

-So first, we should know if it is even possible to position the object.
-Sometimes you can't move the object or are not allowed to.
+So the first thing we need to know is whether it is possible to position the object at all.
+Sometimes you can't move the object, or you're not allowed to.
 In this case, everything else has to be positioned after the object.
-If you have to possibility to position the object, it is a good practice to lay it down on a table or the floor.
-If you have the possibility, it is also a good practice to lay the object onto something neutral, like black paper, so that in the end the photos look nice.
+If you have the possibility to position the object, it is a good practice to put it on a table or on the floor.
+If you can, it is also a good practice to put the object on something neutral, such as black paper, so that the photos look nice in the end.

-The spheres also need to be positioned.
-Depending on whether your object lies on the floor or is positioned somewhere else, you have to find ways to place the spheres correctly.
-In order to do so, you have to be clear what of the object you actually want to photograph.
-If you set up everything, your camera will take photos of the object.
-This doesn't have to be the whole object necessarily, but rather the area of interest.
-In any case, you have to imagine where your plane of focus lies.
-The spheres have to be positioned in a way, that their upper third is in that same plane of focus.
-It sounds complicated, but if you take a look at the screenshot, you probably understand what I mean.
+The balls also need to be positioned.
+Depending on whether your object is on the floor or somewhere else, you will need to find ways to place the balls correctly.
+To do this, you need to be clear about what you want to photograph.
+Once you have everything set up, your camera will photograph the object.
+It doesn't have to be the whole object, just the area of interest.
+In any case, you need to imagine where your plane of focus will be.
+The spheres must be positioned so that their upper third is in the same plane of focus.
+It sounds complicated, but if you look at the screenshot you will probably understand what I mean.

-It is also of advantage, if you position two spheres in the photo, if possible.
-Make sure both spheres are of the same size and do not sit next to each other.
-If the environment allows, it would also be good if you can at a later point cut the spheres from the photo, so don't position them too close to the object and imagine a crop frame around the object you are photographing.
-Also, think about what you will do in a moment.
-If you go around with the flashlight, everything will cast a shadow, especially the spheres.
-We naturally do not want the shadow of the spheres on our object, when we hold the light in a certain angle.
+It also helps to have two spheres in the photo if possible.
+Make sure they are the same size and not next to each other.
+If the environment allows it, it would also be good if you could cut the spheres out of the photo later, so don't position them too close to the object and imagine a crop frame around the object you are photographing.
+Also think about what you are going to do.
+If you walk around with a flashlight, everything will cast a shadow, especially the spheres.
+Obviously, we do not want the shadow of the spheres on our subject when we hold the light at a certain angle.
 So try to find a position that meets all the criteria above.
-It is sometimes difficult, but should be possible.
+It is sometimes difficult, but it should be possible.

-Lastly, you should also include a scale and colour chart to be able to post-process the photos and later on measure them.
-The colour-chart should definitely be cut away later, so don't put it too close.
-The scale might stay in the final RTI, that is up to you.
-Also, sometimes it makes sense to also include a small paper with the find-number, so you know which number each RTI has.
+Finally, you should include a scale and a colour chart so that you can edit the photos and measure them later.
+The colour chart should definitely be cut away later, so don't put it too close.
+The scale can stay in the final RTI, it is up to you.
+Also, sometimes it makes sense to include a small piece of paper with the find number, so you know what number each RTI has.

 Positioning the camera and tripod

-Ok, now that we have set up the object, spheres, scales, and colour chart, we can turn to the camera.
-First thing to know is, that the camera has to be positioned perpendicular to the object.
-If the object is on the floor, you need to position the camera facing down perfectly.
-For this, we can use a 3D bubble level.
-Before you do that however, make sure that you have connected all the equippent you need.
-For me that usually is the sender of the radio remote triggers as well as the receiver for the remote control.
-Make sure the battery is full and the SD card is empty, so you will not have to touch the setup once done.
+OK, now that we have the object, spheres, scales and colour chart set up, we can turn our attention to the camera.
+The first thing to know is that the camera needs to be perpendicular to the object.
+If the object is on the floor, you need to position the camera so that it is pointing down.
+We can use a 3D bubble level to do this.
+Before you do this, make sure you have all the necessary equipment connected.
+For me, this is usually the transmitter for the Remote Trigger and the receiver for the Remote Control.
+Make sure the battery is full and the SD card is empty, so you do not have to touch the setup when you are finished.

-You can either tighten the camera directly to the tripod or you use an extension rod, so that the camera can hang a bit on the side, which usually gives you more space to move around the object.
-In all cases, it is very important that the tripod and camera are fixed and secured.
-The smallest movement can ruin your dataset.
-With a weak setup, even walking by the tripod can do that, so make sure you put everything on solid ground, use a heavy tripod and screw and tighten all the connections in your setup.
-You can also use weights to weight your tripod down.
-Sometimes these come in the form of sand-bags, sometimes of water canisters.
-Everything is allowed, as long as you secure the stability.
+You can either mount the camera directly on the tripod or use an extension rod to allow the camera to hang off to the side, which usually gives you more room to move around the subject.
+In either case, it is very important that the tripod and camera are fixed and secure.
+The slightest movement can ruin your footage.
+With a weak setup, even walking past the tripod can do this, so make sure you have everything on solid ground, use a heavy tripod, and screw and tighten all the connections in your setup.
+You can also use weights to weigh down your tripod.
+Sometimes these come in the form of sandbags, sometimes water canisters.
+Anything goes, as long as you ensure stability.

 Preparing the light

 The light is usually easy to prepare.
-If you are new to RTI, you should definitely use a wooden rod and a string (I'll explain).
+If you are new to RTI you should definitely use a wooden stick and string (I will explain).
 If you are experienced, you can leave them aside.
-The important thing with the light is, that you have to position it for each photo and it should always point exactly to the object.
-So to take care of these two things, we can utilise some help.
+The most important thing about the light is that you have to position it for each photo and that it should always point straight at the object.
+So to take care of these two things, we can use some help.

-But how to point the light directly at the object?
-Well as written above, when you are experienced, it works quite well out of the hand.
-But if you are new, you should utilise some help.
-If you attach a wooden rod onto your flashlight, so that it points into the direction of the light, you can also attach a string (around 1 meter long) to that rod.
+But how do you aim the light directly at the object?
+Well, as written above, if you are experienced, it works quite well out of the hand.
+But if you are a beginner, you will need some help.
+If you attach a wooden stick to your torch so that it points in the direction of the light, you can also attach a piece of string (about 1 metre long) to the stick.
 Get a friend to help you.
-So while you are holding the light and pointing it to the object, your friend will hold the other end of the string (that is not attached to the flashlight) and hover it close over the object.
-The string helps you to see where to point the light.
-Also, the string should align with the wooden rod on your flashlight, so you make sure, the direction is absolutely correct.
-Before taking the photo though, your friend has to move away with the string, so that neither your friend nor the string cast a shadow on the photo.
-Have a look at the image at the very top, where one of my students is doing this by himself.
-Problem is: he hasn't got a third hand to finally push the trigger on the remote control.
+So, while you hold the torch and point it at the object, your friend holds the other end of the string (not attached to the torch) and holds it close to the object.
+The string will help you see where to point the light.
+The string should also line up with the wooden stick on your torch, so you can make sure the direction is absolutely right.
+Before taking the photo, your friend must move away with the string so that neither your friend nor the string casts a shadow on the photo.
+Take a look at the picture above, where one of my students is doing this by himself.
+The problem is that he doesn't have a third hand to pull the trigger on the remote control.

 The procedure

-So how does taking the photos actually work.
-I already explained how to set up and what equipment you need.
-I also wrote, that you best imagine a clock around the object and you position yourself at the 12 o'clock position.
-Before starting taking the real photos however, we need to do some test shots.
-First thing is to make sure, that the camera is absolutely straight.
-You then take the object into focus.
-RTI images are made in Manual mode, meaning no Auto-Focus allowed.
-You can however use the Auto-Focus to to adjust and then switch to Manual mode afterwards.
-Whatever settings you take, you are not allowed to change them during a dataset.
-This is way we take some test photos.
-Hold the flashlight very low (around 15Β°) and take a photo.
-Hold the flashlight very high (around 65Β°) and take another one.
-Have a look at the pictures.
-The images should not be too bright, but also not too dark.
-Especially the low angle will turn out too dark and the high angle to bright.
-You have to adapt your camera settings (F-Stop, ISO) as well as your flashlight settings (Intensity) until you get two really good photos, where you have the object in focus, see the scale, colour chart, and most importantly the sphere(s).
-Both photos need to be neither too dark nor too bright.
-If you found your settings, you can start taking photos.
+So how do you actually take the photos?
+I have already explained how to set up and what equipment you need.
+I've also written that the best way to do this is to imagine a clock around the object and position yourself at the 12 o'clock position.
+However, before we start taking the real photos, we need to take some test shots.
+The first thing to do is to make sure that the camera is absolutely level.
+Then focus on the subject.
+RTI images are taken in manual mode, so no autofocus is allowed.
+However, you can use the autofocus to make adjustments and then switch back to manual mode.
+Whatever settings you make, you cannot change them during a dataset.
+Take a few test shots.
+Hold the torch very low (about 15Β°) and take a photo.
+Hold the torch very high (about 65Β°) and take another photo.
+Look at the pictures.
+The pictures should not be too bright, but not too dark either.
+Especially the low angle will be too dark and the high angle too bright.
+You need to adjust your camera settings (aperture, ISO) and your flash settings (intensity) until you get two really good photos where you can see the object in focus, the scale, the colour chart and, most importantly, the sphere(s).
+Both photos should be neither too dark nor too light.
+Once you have found your settings, you can start taking photos.

-I usually start by taking one photo of my hand, so I always know where a dataset begins.
-You position yourself on the 12 o'clock position, start low and work your way up.
-Always make sure you point the flashlight directly to the center of the object and then hit the trigger button.
-Sometimes you need to take care, that no shadows fall onto the object (like from a tripod).
-When you have taken at least four photos, you continue to the next hour and restart.
-Don't worry about being too exact with your positions, it is more important to correctly point the light to the object and to keep always the same distance.
-When you have completed the whole 360Β°, your dataset is done.
-You can photograph your hand with thumbs up (or similar) to indicate the end of the dataset.
-You can now copy the photos on a computer and continue with post-processing the photos.
+I usually start by taking a picture of my hand, so I always know where a record starts.
+You stand at the 12 o'clock position, start at the bottom and work your way up.
+Always make sure you point the flashlight directly at the centre of the subject and then press the shutter button.
+Sometimes you need to make sure that no shadows are cast on the subject (e.g. from a tripod).
+When you have taken at least four pictures, move on to the next hour and start again.
+Don't worry about being too precise with your positions, it's more important to aim the light at the object and keep the same distance.
+When you have completed the full 360Β°, your data set is complete.
+You can photograph your hand with the thumb up (or similar) to indicate the end of the dataset.
+You can now copy the photos to a computer and continue with the post-processing of the photos.